 How to Find My Website DNS Server IP Address

-3. To find out a website DNS Server IP address, you can use the following dig command, which is used to query DNS information.
+To find out a website DNS Server IP address, you can use the following dig command, which is used to query DNS information.

 $ dig tecmint.com